Ruby on Rails 🚇

 • Use the gem Bullet to detect n+1 queries.

-• Prefer using find_each with batch_size to process large amount of records.
+• Prefer using find_each with batch_size to process large amounts of records.

 User.all.each do |user|